BruceHad/VAT-Partial-Exemption/docs/problem.md

 1. Exempt inputs are < £625 per month (on average for the quarter/year so £7,500 per year on average)
 2. Exempt inputs are < 50% of total inputs

-A business that meets both criteria is consider _De Minimis_ and can reclaim all VAT.
+A business that meets both criteria is considered _De Minimis_ and can reclaim all VAT.

-So in order to calculate De Minimis we need to calculate the exempt inputs.

 The De Minimis is generally calculated four times a year:

-* The first three are on quarterly basis (i.e. the previous three months).
+* The first three are on quarterly basis (i.e. the previous three months)
-* The final calculation is based on the full year (previous 12 months).
+* The final calculation is based on the full year (previous 12 months)

 Adjustments can be applied at the _year end_ if any of the previous calculation differ from the final i.e. the year end is the one that counts and the previous calculations were basically estimates.

-_Exempt Inputs_ for a business are calculated as the:

-* VAT wholly attributable to _exempt_ supplies +
-* The exempt fraction of the residual VAT.
+In order to calculate De Minimis we need to calculate the _Exempt Inputs_, which are calculated as the VAT wholly attributable to _Exempt Supplies__ plus the _Exempt Residual VAT_.

-_Residual_ VAT is the VAT paid on general business expenses that cannot be easily attributed to exempt or taxable supplies.

-The fraction is calculated as the percent of _Total Supply_ (i.e the net sales): exempt sales/total sales.
+The _Residual_ VAT is the VAT paid on general business expenses that cannot be attributed to either Exempt or Taxable supplies.
+It is therefore split into Exempt and Taxable based on the ratio of Exempt and Taxable _Total Supply_ (i.e the net sales).

 _Total Input_ is all the VAT paid on all types of expenditure: Wholly Attributable + Attributable to Exempt + Residual.